alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 Our AWS technical contacts assured us that our ELBs would not "cool down" at least for five minutes, so this is the time frame that we had for our experiments.
+After that time it would be hard to revert the setup.
+Not much, but it would have to do.

 Each individual experiment went as follows: change the DNS,